-Essential medical and surgical foot and ankle care is covered as a benefit by Medicaid programs in a II 50 states and the District of Columbia, but it is not always covered when provided by a doctor of podiatric medicine.
+Essential medical and surgical foot and ankle care is covered as a benefit by Medicaid programs in all 50 states and the District of Columbia, but it is not always covered when provided by a doctor of podiatric medicine.
 Current law effectively limits Medicaid beneficiaries' access to the quality, cost-effective services provided by podiatrists and discriminates against the type of licensed medical professional Medicaid patients might see for foot and ankle care.

-The HELLPP Act would save lives, limbs, and money for the Medicaid program-for both states and the federal government.
+The Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act would save lives, limbs, and money for the Medicaid program-for both states and the federal government.
 A higher-than-average percentage of Medicaid beneficiaries are at risk for diabetes and related lower limb complications.